naidzim/Camelot-Jr-solver/README.md

 ## Features
 * Solves every Camelot Jr puzzle
 * Assists the users to find solution
+* Provides the start and destination coordinates of the piece so that the robots can use it for pick and place.
 ## ROS API
 ### Messages